lgeurts/lgeurts.github.io/about.md

 This website serves as a memory dump for configuring a new BL Linux setup.
 Besides that, you'll see the odd rants, really weird code, in short everything that comes up in my mind when spending some free time behind my laptop.

 Guess that's all.
-If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or connect on [LinkedIn](https://www.linkedin.com/in/lucgeurts).
+If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

 PS, for a copy of this customized Lanyon template, fork at my [GitHub repo](https://github.com/lgeurts/lgeurts.github.io).